How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 You Have More Power Than You Think

-The legal system has an intimidation problem.
-It looks expensive, complicated, and designed for people with attorneys on retainer.
+The legal system looks expensive and complicated.
 Small claims court is the exception.
-It was built specifically to give regular people a fast, affordable way to resolve disputes without needing a law degree.
+It was built to give regular people a fast, cheap way to resolve disputes without needing a law degree.

 Companies count on you not knowing that.
 They count on you getting frustrated and giving up.
 Don't.

 If you're owed money and you have the receipts to prove it, you have options.
-Start with a formal demand and see if the company blinks.
+Start with a formal demand and see if the company pays.
 Many do.
-And if they don't, you've already taken the first step toward court anyway.
+And if they don't, you've already taken the first step toward court.

 Don't let it slide.

-Note: This article is for general informational purposes only and does not constitute legal advice.
+Note: This article is for general information only and is not legal advice.
 Laws vary by state.
 For guidance specific to your situation, consult an attorney in your area.